-We pursue an inherently interdisciplinary approach, collaborating within UW CSE and across the larger UW community.
+We pursue an inherently interdisciplinary approach, collaborating within our school and across the larger UW community.
 Many of these collaborations are organized around the dub group, the University of Washington's cross-campus initiative for research and education in Human-Computer Interaction and Design.
 The dub group pursues research in accessibility, ubiquitous and context-aware computing, intelligent user interfaces, education, health, sustainability, and many other topics.

-In 2014, UW CSE launched the Taskar Center for Accessible Technology to accelerate the development and deployment of technologies that empower people living with severe motor and speech impairments.
-The Taskar Center engages faculty and students from CSE, electrical engineering, human-centered design and engineering, and rehabilitation medicine in research projects and outreach activities that seek to improve quality of life for this underserved population.
+In 2014, the Allen School launched the Taskar Center for Accessible Technology to accelerate the development and deployment of technologies that empower people living with severe motor and speech impairments.
+The Taskar Center engages faculty and students from the Allen School and departments of Electrical & Computer Engineering, Human Centered Design & Engineering, and Rehabilitation Medicine in research projects and outreach activities that seek to improve quality of life for this underserved population.